igor47/blog/_posts/2010-09-07-get-started-right-with-rvm.md

 updated_at: "Nov 2012"
 ---

-I've always run Ruby and with [RVM](http://rvm.beginrescueend.com/).
+I've always run Ruby with [RVM](http://rvm.beginrescueend.com/).
 After [@chopmo's](http://twitter.com/chopmo) talk at [Aarhusrb](http://aarhusrb.dk) on RVM, I realized how much more I could get out of RVM.
 I found I basically use RVM as just a way to switch between Ruby versions and implementations, rather